-The main restaurant has several indoor spaces with different furniture, including a private dining room for small groups, but most of the year the weather allows outdoor dining in the courtyard area.
+The restaurant is pretty but not stuffy, with several indoor spaces with different furniture serving as romantic or private group options.
+Most of the year, however, the weather allows outdoor dining in the courtyard area.
 The breakfast menu mainly offers slight twists on the expected, with Eggs Matilda being the highlight: sort of an Eggs Benedict with chipotle sauce to liven things up.
-The dinner menu is more inventive, with dishes like a mole glazed beef short rib with coconut potato puree or a peppered duck breast with bacon studded chard.
-Service is about as refined and attentive as you’ll get in Mexico.
+Service is refined and attentive, but friendly.

 Rooms come in several classes and layouts, with some of the rooms in the A and B buildings having terraces or balconies.
 Some in the C and D buildings have frosted glass windows with no view because they would look out at another room.
 Rates roughly correspond to room size, with suites having 50 to 100 percent more space.
 The Luxe Suites have a full living room and a separate rain shower in the bath, while the Owner’s Suites have a terrace with a view.

-While the 4,700 square–foot spa will not wow anyone used to sprawling beach resort ones, it is well–designed and big enough for whiling away a few pampering hours.
+While the 4,700 square–foot spa will not wow anyone used to sprawling beach resort ones, it is one of the best in central Mexico outside of the capital, well–designed and big enough for whiling away a few pampering hours.
 It has an inviting indoor/outdoor relaxation room with a fireplace, regular treatment cabins, and one deluxe cabin for two connected to a hammam.
 An good variety of massages, skin care treatments, and scrubs are available, plus pilates and yoga sessions are on tap for interested guests.
 Products used, which are available for sale, include Natura Bissé, Primavera, and Malin + Goetz.
 A small gym has four aerobic machines, two weight machines, and dumbbells.